Jon Carter: Business ventures

 Carter's first foray into business was in 1998 when he became co-owner of The Lock Tavern pub in Camden, London.
 In 2004, he co-founded 580 Limited, a company which owned several live music pub venues, initially across the UK but later solely in London.
 Working with the company, Carter helped to set up The Lock Tavern Tent at the Glastonbury Festival from 2003 until 2010, and a Lock Tavern arena at the Field Day festival in 2010.
 The company was also involved with the Beacons Festival that takes place annually near Skipton in North Yorkshire.
 In October 2014, the four pubs in the 580 Limited chain were sold to the brewer Young's.

 Personal life

 Carter married model-turned-DJ/presenter Sara Cox in October 2001.
 Their daughter Lola Anne was born on 13 June 2004.
-In December 2005, the couple announced their split, and divorced the following year.
-He has since married again, to second wife Nina.
+In December 2005, the couple separated and then divorced the following year.
+He has since married his second wife Nina.
 Carter also has a son from a previous relationship.